Help if you have a learning disability

 - get help from services and the local community

 The Learning Disability Liaison Team help people with a learning disability and their family or carers, get good care when they go into hospital.
-To find out more about how they can help you, read the easy read leaflet (PDF).

 To find more support for young people with a learning disability, go to the Local Offer section.